x4kep/MEANStack/README.md

 - **Order Management**: Allows customers to place orders directly from their devices.
 - **Customization Options**: Customers can customize their orders (e.g., coffee strength, ice cream toppings).
 - **Admin Dashboard**: Business owners can update menu items, track orders, and monitor customer interactions.

+## Future Enhancements

+- **Order History**: Track customer order history for personalized recommendations.
+- **Real-time Notifications**: Notify customers about their order status.
+- **Multiple Payment Integrations**: Support for various payment gateways.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.